Apple Discontinues iPhone X After Less Than A Year, Releases Three New Upgraded Models

 Today, Apple discontinued its iPhone X model, which was on the market for less than a year, while revealing the release of three new upgraded models of the phone.
-The Verge reports that two of the new phones, the XR and XS are listed at $749 and $999, respectively.
+The Verge reports that two of the new phones, the XR and XS, are listed at $749 and $999, respectively.
 This makes the previous X model obsolete in comparison, as it originally ran at $999 itself, but contains fewer features than the new models.
 The release of the XS Max, a larger version of the XS, was also revealed.
 Along with the iPhone X, the SE and 6s models have also been discontinued, which were the last iPhones with headphone jacks.

 The news was revealed in Cupertino today at an Apple special event.
 According to CBS, who covered the event, the new XS phones will come in gold, silver, and gray, beginning September 21.
 Pre-orders for these devices will begin September 14.
 The XR, which is a cheaper version, will not be available until October 26.
 It will come in a larger variety of colors, however, including blue, coral, yellow, and red.